-Establishing a culture of teamwork and success at Santa Clara, Krystal Kelly enters her fourth full season as head women's golf coach in 2014-15 following one of the finest seasons in the program’s history.
+Establishing a culture of teamwork and success after a successful playing career, Krystal Kelly is in her seventh season as Santa Clara head women's golf coach.

-Kelly has been at the helm for five team titles during her brief tenure, one shy of the program’s record, and coached the school’s first ‘Freshman of the Year’ when Annie Freman was voted the West Coast Conference’s top first year player in 2013-14.
-Freman set a team record with her 74.19 stroke average and tied the mark with three tournament titles playing in all 11 events.
+Under Kelly's watch, the Broncos have the top nine 18-hole team scores and the seven best 54-hole totals in school history, and her players have captured 12 of the 23 all-time individual tournament titles.
+She's had three players earn All-WCC honors and coached the school’s first ‘Freshman of the Year’ when Freman was voted the 2013-14 WCC’s top first-year player.
+Freman set a team singlerecord with her 74.19 stroke average and tied the season mark with three tournament titles playing in all 11 events.

-Kelly made an immediate impact as head coach in the spring of 2011 as the Broncos cracked the nation's top 100 as a team and three players received All-WCC honors at season's end.
-During the 2011 fall season, the Broncos won a pair of tournament titles and two of her golfers claimed individual awards.
+Kelly, a former All-America player and NCAA Champion at UCLA, made an immediate impact as head coach in the spring of 2011 as the Broncos cracked the nation's top 100 as a team and three players received All-WCC honors at season's end.
+During the fall of 2011, the Broncos won a pair of tournament titles and two of her golfers claimed individual awards.

-On October 25, 2011 Kelly won her first college tournament as a head coach, claiming SCU's own Colby Invitational.
-Two weeks later the Broncos did it again, winning the Lamkin Grip Cal Poly Invitational on November 7, 2011.
+On Oct.
+25, 2011, Kelly won her first college tournament as a head coach, claiming the SCU Colby Invitational.
+Two weeks later, the Broncos did it again, winning the Lamkin Grip Cal Poly Invitational.
 Taylor Camany (Colby Invitational) and Balbina Guajardo (Lamkin Grip) were the individual winners.

-With a roster in 2012-13 that included four freshmen and just one senior, Kelly did perhaps her finest job of coaching and personal instruction.
-The team captured seven top 10 finishes in their 10 events with the first-year team members playing an integral part in the development and success of the squad.
-All five players, including three freshmen, placed in the top 20 and the team finished fourth at the WCC Championship.
+With a 2012-13 roster that included four freshmen and just one senior, Kelly did perhaps her finest job of coaching and personal instruction.
+The team captured seven top 10 finishes in its 10 events with the first-year team members playing an integral part in the development and success of the squad.
+All five players, including three freshmen, placed in the top 20 and the team finished fourth at the WCC Championships.

 Prior to coming to Santa Clara, Kelly was playing professionally from 2006 through 2008.
 She was named the California Player's Tour 'Player of the Year' in 2007, leading the tour's money list.

-A former All-America player and NCAA Champion at UCLA, Kelly is a PGA Class "A" member and has been the PGA assistant golf pro at San Jose's Silver Creek Country Club since April of 2008.
-A 2004 graduate of UCLA with a Bachelor of Arts degree in sociology, she is married to Matt Kelly.
-The couple has a son and resides in San Jose.
+Kelly is a PGA Class "A" member and has been the PGA assistant golf pro at San Jose's Silver Creek Country Club since April of 2008.
+In 2004, she earned a bachelor of arts degree in sociology from UCLA.
+Kelly and her husband, Matt, have one son.